milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 `http://localhost:4200/users/new` - which will load the CreateUserComponent `http://localhost:4200/users/edit` - which will load the EditUserComponent

 But how does the Angular knows where to load these child components?
-For this to work we need to add another `<router-outlet></router-outlet>` placeholder, but this time not in our app.component.html, but instead in our parent component.
-In this case it is a UsersComponent.
+For this to work, we need to add another `<router-outlet></router-outlet>` placeholder, but this time not in our app.component.html, but instead in our parent component.
+In this case, it is a UsersComponent.

 #### Redirecting